TopGun666/TOEFL-Essays/README.md

 [2019-03-10](14.md)  14.
 Which do you prefer?
 Some People would like to upload pictures and other information on social networking websites while others do not like to create such records.

+ [2019-03-11](15.md) 15.
+Do you agree or disagree with the following statement?
+Being creative rather than planning carefully will come up with the best solution to a problem.